 To illustrate the diagnostic usefulness of the longitudinal form of the reference growth curves we consider screening for unusual individual growth experience.
 As stressed by Cole (1994) and others, standard reference growth charts are rather unsatisfactory as a screening device since they fail to account for growth history and other potentially relevant covariates.
+The autoregressive models for unequally spaced measurements provide a flexible way to incorporate this longitudinal information.
 As we shall illustrate, screening based on unconditional growth curves is prone to both false positive and false negative decisions.

 In Figure 5.1 we illustrate the family of unconditional growth curves for boys ages 6 to 10, as estimated by the quantile regression methods described in Section 3.
-The curves are identical to those appearing in Figure 3.3, restricted to the age range 6 to 10.
-Superimposed on the figure are the observed height measurements of two of the subjects in the Finnish reference sample.
-Both subjects are male, subject 89
+The curves are identical to those appearing in Figure 3.3, restricted to the age range 6